Inside Jennifer Lopez's Gold and Glamorous 50th Birthday Party

 Alex Rodriguez went all out for his fiancée's party, too.
 The former Yankees player, who donned a classic black suit and white button-up shirt, enjoyed hitting the dance floor with his bride-to-be.

 "TONIGHT was a Jenny from the Block party, and we took it from the Bronx all the way to the 305!!!" he wrote on Instagram alongside footage of the duo rocking out to "All the Way Up."
+"Happy 5-0, @JLo.
+Te amo mucho."

 Instagram